Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 See the [store](docs/1.6/store.cmn.md) for more details.

-### Class GeometrySchema
+### Class Geometry Schema

 The Class GeometrySchema describes ?.

 It is used in stores where all ArrayBufferView geometry declarations use the same pattern for face and vertex elements.
-The Class GeometrySchema reduces redundancy of ArrayBufferView geometry declarations in a store.
-It reuses the GeometryAttribute type from FeatureData; however, only valueType and valuesPerElement are mandatory.
+The Class GeometrySchema reduces redundancy of ArrayBufferView geometry declarations in a store by reusing the GeometryAttribute type from Feature Data.
+Only valueType and valuesPerElement are mandatory.

 See the [default geometry schema](docs/1.6/defaultGeometrySchema.cmn.md) for more details.

-<h4>Class HeaderAttribute</h4>
+### Class HeaderAttribute

 Headers to Geometry resources must be uniform across a cache and may only contain fixed-width, single element fields.
-The HeaderDefinition provides the name of each field for later access and the valueType of that header field.
+The HeaderDefinition provides the name of each field and the header valueType.

 See [header attribute](docs/1.6/headerAttribute.cmn.md) for more details.

 ### Class Field

-The Field class is used to provide schema information for this 3dSceneLayer.
+The Field class is used to provide schema information for a 3dSceneLayer.

 See [class field](docs/1.6/field.cmn.md) for more details.